seattlehomebrew/seattlehomebrew.github.io/_posts/2013-07-20-apple-brown-betty-fall-ale-small-batch-brew-day.md

 Initially I think it tastes a bit watery and I did not notice much apple or brown sugar flavor.
 Maybe the lack of apple flavor is from using a mesh grain sack to keep the mess contained?
 But the lack of other strong flavor means that the flavors are just too subtle overall and need to be increased for my liking.

-**Update:** I don&#8217;t know if it got better with more time in the bottle or if the flavor grew on me, but I liked this beer the more I drank it.
+**Update:** I don't know if it got better with more time in the bottle or if the flavor grew on me, but I liked this beer the more I drank it.
 The apple flavor is subtle, but it is there.
-I don&#8217;t know if I would make this again, but everyone else seemed to like it quite a bit.
+I don't know if I would make this again, but everyone else seemed to like it quite a bit.

 ### Recipe

-This recipe is from [_The Homebrewer&#8217;s Recipe Guide_](http://www.amazon.com/gp/product/0684829215/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0684829215&linkCode=as2&tag=seatthomeb-20&linkId=LYRBZP5QN7XKUUPI).
+This recipe is from [_The Homebrewer's Recipe Guide_](http://www.amazon.com/gp/product/0684829215/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0684829215&linkCode=as2&tag=seatthomeb-20&linkId=LYRBZP5QN7XKUUPI).
 The main recipe (not including the puree) is pretty simple:

 ##### Malt